SystemsApproach/sdn/netvirt.rst

 described in previous chapters.
-It also receives configuration information over a separate channel using the *Open vSwitch Database (OVSDB)* protocol, which is to say, OVSDB effectively serves the same purpose as gNMI/gNOI does for a hardware-based data plane.
-Again, the mapping between these building blocks and the components described in earlier chapters is straightforward, the differences in terminology and details largely being attributed to network virtualization evolving as a purpose-built solution.
+It also receives configuration information over a separate channel using the *Open vSwitch Database (OVSDB)* protocol, which is to say, OVSDB effectively serves the same purpose as gNMI/gNOI does for a hardware-based data plane.\ [#]_ Again, the mapping between these building blocks and the components described in earlier chapters is straightforward, the differences in terminology and details largely being attributed to network virtualization evolving as a purpose-built solution.

+.. [#] Note that OVSDB here refers to a protocol to access a database,
+       which is called the ovsdb-server.
+OVSDB can refer to a protocol or to the database itself, and we try to keep that clear by providing enough context.

 Performance in the forwarding plane has been achieved via a long series of optimizations described in the Pfaff paper, notably a